raspihats/raspihats.com/_products/i2c-hats/di16ac.md

 Input channels I0 to I3 use COM0, input channels I4 to I7 use COM1 and so on.

-For details about wiring diagrams check the Digital Inputs Sink/Source Types in the [Application Wiring post][application-wiring]
+For details about wiring diagrams check the Digital Inputs Sink/Source Types in the [Application wiring][application-wiring] post.

 [application-wiring]: {{site.baseurl}}/i2c-hat/2016/02/21/application-wiring.html